-Students who are absent for 10+ days during the school year, excused or unexcused, will be placed on medical status.
-Medical excuses, approved extended absence for illness, funerals of immediate family members and court excuses will not be included within these 10 days.
-Once a student is put on Medical Status, only a doctor or hospital excuse, court excuse, death in the immediate family or a Principal's approval will be accepted to excuse an absence.
-The excuse must be received within 24 hours of the student's return to school.
-Parents/guardians of students with chronic medical conditions should contact the Principal.
-After 10 absences, absences not covered as stated above will be processed as unexcused.
+Unless absences are otherwise required to be documented as excused under State or federal law, students who are absent for 65 hours during the school year, excused or unexcused, will be put on medical status.
+Medical excuses, approved extended absence for illness, funerals of immediate family members, and court excuses will not be included in these 65 hours.
+Once a student is on medical status, only a doctor or hospital excuse, court excuse, death in the immediate family, or a principal's approval will be accepted.
+The excuse or arrangements to provide the excuse must be received within 24 hours of the student's return to school.
+Parents of students with chronic medical conditions should contact the principal and/or attendance office.